vasilakisfil/Introspected-REST/README.md

 ```
 The actual format of the data could vary regarding the root element or possibly the place of the primary id.
 Such details will be described by the Media Type.
-What is important here is that the **data does not contain any metadata**, apart from runtime metadata.
+What is important here is that the **data does not contain any metadata**, apart from runtime metadata,
+that we will describe later.

 ### 11.2 Introspection Method